edgio-docs/edgio-docs/guides/applications/v7/sites_frameworks/getting_started/next.md

 ## Image Optimizer {/* image-optimizer */}

-By default, Next.js image optimizer is replaced by our image optimizer, which is available in all build modes.
-You can disable it and use the built-in Next.js image optimizer instead by adding `disableImageOptimizer: true` to the `next` config in the `{{ CONFIG_FILE }}` file.
+By default, the Next.js image optimizer is replaced by our [image optimizer](/applications/performance/image_optimization), which is available in all build modes.
+However, you can disable our solution and use the built-in Next.js image optimizer instead by adding `disableImageOptimizer: true` to the `next` config in the `{{ CONFIG_FILE }}` file.

 ```js filename='{{ CONFIG_FILE }}' ins="3"
 module.exports = {